 All entering graduate students are required to take placement examinations in music theory and music history before registering.
-In addition, MM students in performance and literature, accompanying, early music, conducting, and opera stage directing are required to take a listening exam.
+In addition, MM students in Performance and Literature, Piano Accompanying and Chamber Music, Early Music, Conducting, Contemporary Media/Film Composition, and Opera Stage Directing are required to take a listening exam.

 Attention Continuing ESM Graduate Students: Students entering a doctoral program with an MM or MA from Eastman must have achieved passing scores on the Medieval and Renaissance portions of the music history placement exam when first taken.
-Deficiencies in these areas will be evaluated prior to registration, the Musicology Administrative Assistant will contact students individually should they need to retake any part of the exam, and students will be advised as to recommended or required courses as needed.
+Deficiencies in these areas will be evaluated prior to registration, the Musicology Department Coordinator will contact students individually should they need to retake any part of the exam, and students will be advised as to recommended or required courses as needed.

 The MM Listening Test evaluates the student’s ability to identify by ear specific works taken from a published list of works which represent a broad spectrum of historical periods and performance media.
 It also tests the student’s ability to identify works not on the published list, by style-period rather than by title, with some brief description of the characteristics of the work that suggest the period choices.
 The exam consists of 25 excerpts, 20 of which involve identification of specific works from the published list and 5 of which cover style-identification.
-The basic list of works is published annually and serves as the source for the Listening Test administered during orientation week.
-Streaming audio of all the repertoire is available at http://my.rochester.edu (you will need your NetID to log on; see the orientation website for information on obtaining your NetID).
+The basic list of works is published annually and serves as the source for the Listening Test administered prior to orientation.
+Streaming audio of all the repertoire is available at https://learn.rochester.edu (you will need your NetID to log on; see the orientation website for information on obtaining your NetID).

-Special Note for Jazz Majors
+Special Note for Jazz Studies (JCM/JCW) and Contemporary Media Film Composition Majors

-MM students in Jazz Performance (JCM) and Jazz Writing (JCW) must take the traditional music history exam as well as the jazz theory exam (MM JCM and JCW students do not take the traditional music history or music theory exam).
+MM students in Jazz Performance (JCM) and Jazz Writing (JCW) must take the jazz history and theory exam (MM JCM and JCW students do not take the traditional music history or music theory exam).